-Many universities and employers place great value on the qualification and the Individual Project in particular.
+Many universities place great value on the Challenges within the qualification and the Individual Project in particular.
 It is formal recognition that the skills and experiences students gain are valuable when continuing into higher education, or moving into employment.
+"I believe that the Welsh Baccalaureate, together with supporting qualifications, help students become critical thinkers, independent learners and helps them develop skills to work with people throughout their lives."